soyjubilado/AdventOfCode/README.md

 [Advent of Code website](https://adventofcode.com/).

 These directories contain, organized by year, some of my solutions in python for the puzzles.

-The naming convention for the programs is progYYYYDD.py.
-If there are unit tests associated with that day, they will be in the file testYYYYDD.py.
-Input data are not included here.
+The naming conventions are:

+- progYYYYDD.py - program files
+- testYYYYDD.py - unit tests
+- dataYYYYDD.txt - expected format for data files

+The data files are not included, but you can get your own from the Advent of Code website.

 A discussion forum for participants is available on [Reddit](https://reddit.com/r/adventofcode).